Testing HORUS Applications

 Lazy Initialization

-tick_once() and tick_once_nodes() lazily initialize nodes on the first call — you don't need to call run() or any separate init method.
+tick_once() and tick() lazily initialize nodes on the first call — you don't need to call run() or any separate init method.
 The first tick_once() call runs init() on all nodes, then executes the tick.

 Time-Limited Test Runs